Jan 10, 2024 - Therapeutics

 We wanted to know if we could establish a recruitment capability to obtain clinical laboratory evidence for the new MAP3K15 findings from genetic analyses of the 23andMe database.
 Because we have a very, very large number of people who have consented to participate in this additional level of research, we could readily identify potential research participants of interest with the protective MAP3K15 loss of function variant.

 In this study, we were particularly interested in clinical lab values related to participant blood pressure and high cholesterol in individuals with or without a particular loss of function variant in MAP3K15.
-To obtain these lab values and biobank blood samples from consented participants, we set up a research protocol that we used to recruit participants nationwide to answer survey questions and participate in a blood draw.
+To obtain these lab values and biobank blood samples from consented participants, we set up a research protocol to recruit participants nationwide to answer survey questions and participate in a blood draw.
 This protocol was reviewed and approved by an Institutional Review Board (an independent ethical and regulatory review board) to ensure protection for the rights and welfare of our study participants.

 Results from this pilot study enabled us to find evidence supporting our database findings, including elevated systolic blood pressure, reduced cholesterol levels, and lower LDL/HDL ratio in 23andMe participants with the protective variant compared to controls without the variant.